Mk1806/alx-system_engineering-devops/0x02-shell_redirections/README.md

  8. A script that writes into the file ls_cwd_content the result of the command ls -la.
  9. A script that duplicates the last line of the file iacta.
  10. A script that deletes all the regular files with a .js extension that are present in the current directory and all it's subfolders.
+ 11. A script that counts the number of directories and sub-directories in the current directory.